shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L04_Security_roles.md

 You need to remove privileges for importing and exporting of data, deleting account and contacts, and add privileges for connection roles and audit history.

+## Lab objectives
+In this lab, you will perform:

++ Task 1: Modify the Environmental user security role
++ Task 2: Export managed and unmanaged solution; import managed solution.

 ## Exercise 1 – Modify the Environmental user security role

 ### Task 1.1 – Evaluate security role